Mok: Origins

 The Dutch surname Mok is a variant spelling of Mock.
-The surname Mock might have originated from Moch, a clipping of Mochel.
+The surname Mock might have originated from Moch, a clipping of Mochel (mohel).

 The Hungarian surname Mók was originally a given name.
 That given name might be a hypocorism of Mózes, which is the Hungarian form of the given names Moises or Moses.

 There is only one hanja used to write the modern Korean surname Mok: Hwamokhal Mok (睦; 화목할 목), meaning 'harmonious'.
 The bearers of this surname are almost all members of the Sacheon Mok clan.
 That clan is so named for its bon-gwan (clan hometown) of Sacheon, South Gyeongsang Province, a city which became part of South Korea after the division of the Korean peninsula.
 Its members claim descent from Mok Hyo-gi, an official under Gojong of Goryeo.
 Historically, another hanja meaning 'tree' (木; 나무 목; Namu Mok) had also been used as a surname by the Mok clan of Baekje, but this surname is no longer extant in the Korean peninsula.

 Statistics

 In the Netherlands, there were 421 people with the surname Mok as of 2007, up from 112 in 1947.

 The 2000 South Korean Census found 8,191 people in 2,493 households with the surname Mok; all but ten of those people stated that they were members of the Sacheon Mok clan.

 According to statistics cited by Patrick Hanks, there were 450 people on the island of Great Britain and nine on the island of Ireland with the surname Mok as of 2011; no bearers of the surname were recorded in Great Britain in 1881.

-The 2010 United States Census found 2,707 people with the surname Mok, making it the 11,597th-most-common name in the country.
+The 2010 United States census found 2,707 people with the surname Mok, making it the 11,597th-most-common name in the country.
 This represented an increase from 2,134 (13,137th-most-common) in the 2000 Census.
 In both censuses, about nine-tenths of the bearers of the surname identified as Asian, and five percent as White.

+As of 2023 there is one Mok living in Oslo, Norway.